mklement0/ttab/README.md

                         session (e.g. Apple Shortcuts), whilst the final attempt, done by the targeted terminal app, could work perfectly.
     -t <title>          Specify title for new tab.
+    -n <name>           Specify a diplay name for this script.
     -q                  Clear the new tab's screen.
     -g                  Terminal/iTerm only: create in background (don't activate application).